Southerly buster: 20th century

 Author Ruth Park makes a reference to the southerly buster in her novel Poor Man's Orange (1949):

 After an unbearably hot day, the old men on the balconies were sniffing the air and saying, 'Here she comes!'
 The Southerly Buster, the genie of Sydney, flapped its coarse wing over the city ...
 The women undid the fronts of their frocks and the little children lifted up their shirts and let it blow on their sweaty bottoms.

+Analysing statistics from 1970 to 2023 determined that that prior to 1995, southerly busters were predominantly severe and were determined by wind gusts greater than 74 km/h.
+After 1996, the number of less severe busters started to increase, and these milder southerly busters increased significantly between 2017 and 2022 – There was a large increase in weaker southerly busters over the triple La Niña years of 2020 to 2022, which were usually unnoticeable due to their lack of gusts.